JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 | 15,954  | *(not measured)*     | 409.5 ms    | 4635 ms      | **11×**       |

-**Takeaway:** TorchANI's heavily-optimised CPU kernels win at small N (its C++/vectorised AEV beats Molly there), but Molly scales far better — on the **full 6mrr protein** Molly's on-device energy is **23×** faster than TorchANI CPU and **200×** faster than TorchANI MPS, and forces are **11×** faster than TorchANI CPU.
+**Takeaway:** TorchANI's heavily-optimised CPU kernels win at small N (its C++/vectorised AEV beats Molly there), but Molly scales far better: on the **full 6mrr protein** Molly's on-device energy is **23×** faster than TorchANI CPU and forces are **11×** faster.
 Molly CPU energy is already competitive at 1k (30.5 vs 29.1 ms) and 8× faster at 16k (400 vs 3702 ms).
-On the Apple GPU specifically, TorchANI has no usable path at all, so Molly's native Metal implementation stands alone.
-Molly's CPU analytic forces (single path, KA CPU backend) are near-flat at these sizes and 7–14× faster than the old Enzyme AD path — see below.
+On the Apple GPU specifically, TorchANI has no usable path, so Molly's native Metal implementation stands alone.
+Molly's CPU analytic forces (single path, KA CPU backend) are near-flat at these sizes and 7–14× faster than the old Enzyme AD path, see below.

 ---

 ## Gaps & caveats

-- **TorchANI head-to-head** cells above are placeholders until `test/torchani_reference.py --benchmark` is run locally (needs a `pip install`); the compare-report/plots then join the reference JSON automatically.
-CPU-to-CPU is definitive; Metal↔MPS is best-effort (PyTorch-MPS may fall back on some ops).
+- **TorchANI head-to-head** uses `test/torchani_reference.py --benchmark --device cpu` (needs a `pip install`); the compare-report/plots then join the reference JSON automatically.
+CPU-to-CPU is the definitive comparison; TorchANI has no usable Apple-GPU path (see above), so a GPU TorchANI number would need CUDA.
 - **Metal forces** are timed for a **single ensemble member**.
 The full 8-member ensemble reuses one AEV forward/backward and runs only the NN VJP 8× (species-batched), so expect ~1.4× like energy — not yet measured on Metal.